 Best Splurge: Salon Le Mesnil Blanc de Blancs

-A top Champagne house with utterly strict standards, Salon makes vintage-dated Chardonnay only—no blending involved.
-It only declares a vintage in years when the growing season produces exceptional wine.
-As of this writing, only 40 vintages have been produced since 1905.
-One of the finest Champagne vintages this century is 2006, and it shows: intense, mineral-driven, and just-bloomed white floral notes, with rich yellow apple, citrus peel, and a flinty, toasty finish.
+A top Champagne house with utterly strict standards, Salon makes vintage-dated chardonnay only—no blending involved.
+It declares a vintage in years when the growing season produces exceptional wine.
+As of June 2020, only 40 vintages have been produced since 1905.
+One of the finest Champagne vintages this century is 2006, and it shows: intense, mineral-driven and just-bloomed white floral notes, with rich yellow apple, citrus peel and a flinty, toasty finish.
 Drink this Champagne in 2020, and it will still age for years.

 Best for Mimosas: Billecart-Salmon Brut Rosé

 This is the benchmark Champagne rosé that top sommeliers keep stocked for every occasion.
-You can't go wrong with a bottle of Billecart, which has been producing bubbly for more than 200 years.
-With mouthwatering, tangy acidity, a wave of strawberry, cherry and raspberry fruit, and immense freshness and verve, it is best enjoyed solo—however, the rosé will pair perfectly with a nice, Sunday morning Mimosa.
+You can't go wrong with Billecart, which has been producing bubbly for more than 200 years.
+With mouthwatering, tangy acidity, a wave of strawberry, cherry and raspberry fruit, along with immense freshness and verve, it is best enjoyed solo—however, the rosé will pair perfectly with a nice, Sunday morning Mimosa.

-This sweet Champagne tastes as if your favorite lemon meringue pie, strawberry tart, or chocolate mousse with graham-cracker crumble came together in a glass.
-The Demi-Sec wine, or a sparkling that is not entirely dry (not Brut) but possesses some sweetness, is produced by Laurent-Perrier.
+This sweet Champagne tastes as if your favorite lemon meringue pie, strawberry tart, or chocolate mousse came together in a glass.
+The demi-sec wine, or a sparkling that is not entirely dry (not brut) yet possesses some sweetness, is produced by Laurent-Perrier.

 Give it one sip, and you'll get a richly textured, full and creamy taste with candied apricots, apple pie spices, toasted almonds, roasted hazelnuts and honeycomb.
 Pair this with your favorite dessert after a meal for twice the fun.

-Best Non-Vintage: NV Charles Heidsieck Blanc de Blancs
+Best Non-Vintage: Charles Heidsieck Brut Blanc de Blancs

-Non-Vintage Champagnes are wines that are blends of grapes from the most recent harvest, along with older wines that are in reserve—they are typically the most affordable, and also showcase the classic “house” style of the producer.
+Non-vintage Champagnes are blends of grapes from the most recent harvest, along with older wines that are in reserve.
+They are typically the most affordable, showcasing the classic “house” style of the producer.

-This non-vintage (sometimes called “multi-vintage”) is a Blanc de Blancs, which means it was a “white wine of white grapes” made entirely from Chardonnay.
-Aged over four years, it should be consumed within about 7-9 years.
-Lovely developed flavors of poached pears, granny smith apple, yellow apple, white peach, toasty and flinty.
-Mineral-rich finish, salted caramel, and oh so savory.
-Charles Heidsieck purchased his Champagne house in 1851 and today, Reims is the most-famous Champagne city next to Aÿ and Èpernay, which is home to other notable producers such as Taittinger, Krug, and Ruinart, to name just a few.
+This non-vintage (sometimes called “multi-vintage”) is a Blanc de Blancs, which means it was a “white wine of white grapes” made entirely from chardonnay.
+Aged over four years, it should be consumed within about seven to nine years.
+Toasty and flinty, expect developed flavors of poached pears, Granny Smith apple, yellow apple and white peach, along with a salted caramel, mineral-rich finish.

 Why Trust Liquor.com?

-Jonathan Cristaldi has written about wine and spirits for over a decade and first began writing for Liquor.com in 2014.
-He regularly tastes wines from around the globe, and personally tasted every wine in this roundup, except for Salon.
-He is the editor-at-large for The SOMM Journal and The Tasting Panel Magazine and his writings have appeared in Food & Wine, Seven Fifty Daily, Los Angeles Magazine, Complex Magazine’s First We Feast blog, Thrillist, Time Out LA, Tasting Table, and Psychology Today.
+Jonathan Cristaldi has written about wine and spirits for over a decade.
+He regularly tastes wines from around the globe and personally tasted every wine in this roundup, except for the Salon.
+He is the editor-at-large for The SOMM Journal and The Tasting Panel Magazine and his writings have appeared in Food & Wine, Seven Fifty Daily, Los Angeles Magazine, Thrillist and more.